 - 3.5 cups (500g) cups all-purpose unbleached flour

 - 1 cup whole milk, warmed

 - 4 tbsp butter, melted

 - 1 egg

 - 2 large or 3 medium yellow onions

-Meanwhile, thinly slice onions.
+Meanwhile, chop onions into 1/2 inch pieces.
 Heat oil on a pan on medium heat.
-Once hot, add the onions and salt.
-Stir occasionally and cook for about 10 minutes, or until the onions are very soft and golden.
-Remove from heat and allow to cool.
+Once hot, add the onions and salt and other optional seasonings.
+Stir occasionally and cook for about 5 minutes, or until the onions soften.
+Remove from heat, add poppy seeds, and allow to cool.

-Once dough has risen, take a small handful of dough and form into a ball.
-Place on a non-stick sheet pan (or pan with parchment paper) and gently press down to flatted dough.
+Once dough has risen, take a small handful of dough and form into a ball (if you have a scale, they should be approximately 72g each).
+Place on a non-stick sheet pan (or pan with parchment paper) and gently press down to flatted dough, until they are roughly 4 inches wide.
 Leave about an inch between each.

 These can be served hot and fresh or cooled.
 Smacznego!